Visual Prompt Tuning for Test-time Domain Adaptation: Introduction

-The two ingredients in DePT offer multiple merits and lead to state-of-the-art performance on domain adaptation benchmarks: VisDA-C \citep{visda2017} and DomainNet-126~\citep{peng2019moment}.
+The two ingredients in DePT offer multiple merits and lead to state-of-the-art performance on major domain adaptation benchmarks: VisDA-C~\citep{visda2017}, ImageNet-C~\citep{hendrycks2019benchmarking} and DomainNet-126~\citep{peng2019moment}.
 Tuning prompts during test-time is much more parameter-efficient than full fine-tuning.
 As illustrated in Fig.~\ref{fig:fig1}, with only 0.19\% tunable parameters, DePT achieves 1.2\% higher performance than previous state-of-the-art AdaContrast \citep{chen2022contrastive}.
 Moreover, parameter efficiency brings data efficiency to DePT. Compared with AdaContrast, DePT has significant improvement in the low data regime.
-For example, with only 1\% of unlabeled target domain data in VisDA-C, DePT achieves 87.97\% average accuracy, which surpasses AdaContrast by 7.1\%.
-DePT also demonstrates superior performance with 85.9\% average accuracy in VisDA-C under the more challenging online TTA setting, where test samples come sequentially in a stream.
+For example, with only 1\% of unlabeled target domain data in VisDA-C, DePT achieves 88.0\% average accuracy, which surpasses AdaContrast by 7.1\%.
+Under the more challenging online TTA setting, DePT demonstrates superior performance with 85.9\% average accuracy on VisDA-C. For robustness to corruptions, DePT achieves the least error rate on 14 out of 15 types of corruptions on the severity level of 5 on ImageNet-C with a 34.9\% average error rate.
 Besides, we also show that DePT is flexible to extend to more DA scenarios like multi-source \citep{peng2019moment} domain adaptation.